Turbo-boost your C++ development experience

 Standard Services

-Readily available services for user authentication and authorization (including LDAP integration), preferences and configuration data, extension points, database access, email, network environment change detection, web events, etc.
+Readily available services for user authentication and authorization, settings, preferences and configuration data, extension points, database access, email, network environment change detection, web events, etc.

 Licensing & Pricing

-The POCOPRO C++ Frameworks are available under a commercial source code license.
+The POCOPRO C++ Frameworks and macchina.io EDGE are available under a commercial source code license.

 Please contact us for licensing and purchasing inquiries.